-It is caused by the rapid multiplication of skin cells and typically occurs on the knees, elbows, scalp, hands and feet soles.
+First, what’s going on?
+This condition is caused by the rapid multiplication of skin cells and typically occurs on the knees, elbows, scalp, hands, and feet soles.

 Symptoms of psoriasis include: